TimTeaFan/tt_website/content/post/2022-rename-columns/index.md

 When it comes to renaming columns, we can see that 'pandas' is pretty similar to 'dplyr', even more so when we write our Python code according to the <a href="https://store.metasnake.com/effective-pandas-book" role="highlight">"Effective Pandas"</a> style.
 However, it also resembles 'data.table' in two aspects.
 First, when setting the `inplace` argument to `True` the `DataFrame` is modified in place, no copy is made, and we don't need to assign the result back to a variable.
 Second, `rename` has an argument `errors` which is set to `'ignore'` by default.
 If we want pandas to throw an error if not all columns are present in our data, we can set it to `'raise'`.

 That's it.
 I hope you enjoyed reading about renaming columns in R and Python.
-If you have a better way of renaming columns (especially in base R) let me know via Twitter, Mastodon or Github.
+If you have a better way of renaming columns (especially in base R) let me know in the comments below or via Twitter, Mastodon or Github.

 <div class="session" markdown="1">